BenjaminChilson/ParserProject_HawaiianCrew/README.md

-# ParserProject_HawaiianCrew
+# Hawaiian Crew Parser Project

-We are implementing a parser for the Python languague using Java.
+We are implementing a parser for the Python languague using Java and ANTLR

-o Include the requirements that is required for your parser.
-For example, what are the steps for the setup, what environment is needed? o Write a “How to use/run” the parser. o Optional: Demo video
+Group Members: Benjamin Chilson, Matthew Hackman, and Nate Beattie

+## Environment Setup:

+## How to use our parser:

+## Demo Video